NHBakli/Write-Up/TryHackMe/dogcat.md

 We have see when we click on A dog or A cat button, this appers on this URL
 <img width="271" height="45" alt="image" src="https://github.com/user-attachments/assets/1bced629-33f3-4a5c-9435-dd7fa4382a36" />

-So, We you made this in the URL :
+So, We can put this in the URL :
 ```
 ?view=php://filter/convert.base64-encode/resource=cat../../index
 ```